 CMOs are expected to think like business managers and run the organization like a profit center.
 Working creatively within the bounds of limited resources is key.
 “Part of the challenge for me is the ability to scale our corporate marketing resources to match all the unique markets that we serve globally,” Lionbridge’s Poole said.
 “Instead of just traditionally scaling resources at significant cost, we have worked to identify existing in-market, customer-facing resources from other functions that [we can] leverage to gain local insights, review content concepts and plans, and engage in the overall process.”

 At Mcor, MacCormack is a one-woman marketing team.
 “It’s important for me to be creative not only in execution, but also in how I wear all of the different hats that are usually split up among team members,” she said.
-“Tight deadlines, modest budget, and specific goals all inspire out-of-the-box thinking that has helped Mcor achieve strong brand recognition and bottom-line results.”
+“Tight deadlines, modest budget by trying to stop falling for these myths of budgeting that exist, and specific goals all inspire out-of-the-box thinking that has helped Mcor achieve strong brand recognition and bottom-line results.”

 ThoughtSpot CMO Scott Holden was used to wading into the weeds as a product marketer, going deep into use cases, demos, and presentations.
 “I’m a bit of a perfectionist and love sweating the details,” Holden said.
 “However, creativity requires time to ideate, experiment, and refine.
 [As a CMO], I have a lot more responsibility, which means I don’t have the time to obsess over as many details.”